-Construction Project Managers are awarded the highest paychecks, with compensation nearing $106K annually on average; Energy Engineers are next on the list, bringing in close to $99K, followed by Applications Engineers earning approximately $84K and Sales Engineers making $71K.
-HVAC Control System, Project Engineers make an average around $58K, close to the bottom of the company pay scale.
+Construction Project Managers are awarded the highest paychecks, with compensation nearing about $106K annually on average; Energy Engineers are next on the list, bringing in close to $99K, followed by Applications Engineers earning $84K and Sales Engineers making approximately $71K.
+On the lower end are HVAC Control System, Project Engineers at $58K on average.

-When it comes to location, the highest average paycheck (about $99K per year) can be spotted in Denver, Colo.; Minneapolis, Minn. ($85K), Tyler, Texas (about $77K), and Lexington, Ky. ($67K) are the next top-paying cities.
-La Crosse, Wisc. is one of the lowest-paid cities, with earnings averaging approximately $60K.
-The Trane Company workers in Colorado earn the most — around $100K annually on average.
+When it comes to location, the highest average paycheck (around $99K per year) can be spotted in Denver, Colo.; Minneapolis, Minn. ($85K), Tyler, Texas ($77K), and Lexington, Ky. (approximately $67K) are the next top-paying cities.
+La Crosse, Wisc. is near the bottom for pay at $60K.
+By state, the highest compensation levels appear in Colorado, where the average salary is around $100K annually.

 Years of Experience

-For those with five to nine years of experience, average earnings amount to $66K per year.
-The largest slice of the The Trane Company workforce (36 percent) has been working for one to four years and earns, on average, about $58K annually.
+Respondents who have been working for five to nine years make about $66K per year on average.
+The largest slice of the The Trane Company workforce (36 percent) has been working for one to four years and earns, on average, $58K annually.

 Certifications and Degrees

-Monetary compensation comes to $104K per year for OSHA 30 hour Certificate Holder Holders, far surpassing the earnings of non-credentialed workers.
-Becoming a Certified Energy Manager can certainly pay off here; those folks make $99K on average.
-The best paid folks at The Trane Company have a Bachelor of Science in Electrical & Computer Engineering (ECE), earning $107K annually.
+OSHA 30 hour Certificate Holder Holders earn about $104K per year, far more than their non-accredited counterparts.
+Becoming a Certified Energy Manager can certainly pay off here; those folks make around $99K on average.
+The highest-paying degree here is a Bachelor of Science in Electrical & Computer Engineering (ECE); The Trane Company awards $107K to these degree-holders.

 Benefits and Perks